 Your child will then be connected to a large hemodialysis machine.
 Blood is pumped through a tube into the machine to filter out the wastes and extra fluid.
 The filtered blood then flows through another tube back into your child's body.

 Hemodialysis is usually done several times a week.
-Each session lasts from four to five hours.
-It may be helpful to bring games or reading materials for your child to keep him or her busy during this procedure.
+Each session lasts for four to five hours.
+It may be helpful to bring games or reading materials for your child to keep them busy during this procedure.

 Talk with your child’s health care providers about the risks, benefits and possible side effects of all treatments.